Art Barr: Death

 On November 23, 1994, Barr was found dead lying with his child at his home in Springfield, Oregon.
 Preliminary reports said that he died of heart failure; later reports said that he died under unknown circumstances.
 Barr did not have heart problems, no aneurysm or internal bleeding, and no ring injuries.
 He had a mixture of alcohol and drugs in his blood stream.
 Although Eddie Guerrero's book claims that the cause of Barr's death is still unknown to this day, Hardcore History by Scott E. Williams, criminal-justice reporter and wrestling columnist for The Galveston County Daily News, states that "Barr died in his sleep from a drug-related heart attack."

+Another possibility in his death was a freak chairshot that occurred the day before on November 22.
+During a AAA house show in Tijuana, Mexico, a fan threw a chair at Barr while he was walking back to the locker room, hitting him in the right side of his head, behind his ear.
+The velocity of the chairshot dislodged the vertebrae in his neck.
+He flew from Tijuana to Portland after the show and didn't sleep until that night, dying 20 minutes after falling asleep, as his nervous system told his brain to shut down his lungs.

 After his death, Guerrero adopted Barr's trademark frog splash as his finishing maneuver in tribute to him.
 According to Guerrero, when they began tagging he first used the frog splash as the Jackknife Splash.
 Barr took a liking to the move, began using it regularly and adopted it as his finisher.
 2 Cold Scorpio commented to Barr that he "looked like a frog", thus leading Barr to name his move the frog splash.
 It has since become a trademark move of several wrestlers in Mexico, Japan, and the United States.